rafed/devra/content/posts/GIT/Common git mistakes and how to fix them/index.md

 What's the worst thing you can do at your day job as a software developer?

-Mess up the git project, that's for sure.
+Mess up the git project tree, that's for sure.

 To err is human.
 But surely, nobody wants to be "the guy" who messed it up.
 So in this article, I'm going to show you the common mistakes everyone makes in git and how you can avoid/fix them (so that you don't have to be "the guy" who messes up stuff).